loveencounterflow/intersock/README.md

 ## RPC Message Format

+* **`exid`**: *Elementary eXchange ID* (`text`):
+  * Has three fields:
+    * a producer ID: `c` for the client (browser), `s` for the server,
+    * a UTC timestamp, and
+    * a three-digit, zero-left-padded, zero-based counter (which will be `000` or `001` in almost all realistic cases).
+  * fields are separated by colons, ex. `c:1693924247557.709:001`
+  * Advantage of this format is that even after restarting, EXIDs will continue to be sortable by time and will remain free of collisions.
+Since UTC is used rather than local time, EXIDs are not affected by time zone changes (daylight saving time, travel).
+It will even be possible to sort events from both participants (client and server) in a single table, either under the assumption that both had sufficiently synchronized clocks, or based on a measured delta between the two.

-* **`cmid`**, **`smid`** (`text`): *Client Message ID* (CMID) and *Server Message ID* (SMID); these are counters that start at an arbitrary integer and are incremented for each subsequent request.
-Both may or may not restart when clients get disconnected or a server is restarted.
-Since CMIDs and SMIDs are used to recognize the response to a `call`, this entails that, under abnormal conditions, wrong pairings between request and response may occur, however unlikely.
-When the client initiates a conversation, the client must set the CMID; when the server sends back a `result` or an `ack`, the server must use the same CMID under the same key, `cmid`; an SMID is not to be set in either message.
-Vice versa when the server starts a conversation: the server has to obtain a new SMID and set the `smid` property, and so forth.
+  <del>When the client initiates a conversation, the client must set the CMID; when the server sends back a
+  `result` or an `ack`, the server must use the same CMID under the same key, `cmid`; an SMID is not to be set in either message.
+Vice versa when the server starts a conversation: the server has to obtain a new SMID and set the `smid` property, and so forth.</del>

 * **`type`**